natefabian18/icons.xplr/README.md

+# PERSONAL FORK
+forked on 09/17/2024
+Ive fixed some icon defintions that are out dated.
+There continue to be some icons that have bad data.

+P.S.
+It does effect your colors
+# Origional Readme

 An icon theme (do nothing about colors) for [xplr](https://github.com/sayanarijit/xplr).

 Based on [nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons) with some input from [nnn](https://github.com/jarun/nnn).
 Text formats are well covered.
 Binary formats still needs some attention.